Where to Stay in Copenhagen

 Vesterbro (Neighborhood)

-Of all Copenhagen‘s districts, Vesterbro is the place to be.
-The former working-class neighborhood and red light district has transformed into the city’s hippest district, with Copenhagen’s best new and trendy cafés, shops, bars, and restaurants.
-Believe it or not, Vesterbro was even voted fourth of the top ten hipster neighborhoods in the world, by Thrillist.
+Of all the districts in Copenhagen, Vesterbro is the place to be.
+The former working-class neighborhood and red light district has transformed into the city's hippest district, with Copenhagen's best new and trendy cafés, shops, bars, and restaurants.

 You could easily spend your entire trip to Copenhagen in Vesterbro alone, but if you wish to see the likes of Nyhavn, Østerbro, or Norreport, you'll be only a stone's throw away.